VERSALIST GUIDES

 Checklist

-• Multi-dimensional success metrics defined (not just task completion)
+• Multi-dimensional success metrics defined

 • Standardized evaluation environments established

-• Long-horizon evaluation conducted with checkpoints
+• Long-horizon evaluation with checkpoints

 • Safety guardrails tested with adversarial inputs